greg-raven/Uncommon-Sense/_posts/2009-04-04-the-fiction-of-government.md

 ---
-title: 'The fiction of government'
+title: "The fiction of government"
 layout: post
 categories:
 - government